Wall Street steadies following omicron slide; stocks rise

 AP Business Writers

-The S&P 500 was 1.4% higher in midday trading to recover a little more than half its drop from Friday, which was its worst since February.
-Other areas of the market, including bond yields and crude oil, were also recovering chunks of Friday’s knee-jerk reaction to run toward safety and away from risky investments.
+The S&P 500 was 1.6% higher in afternoon trading to recover more than two-thirds of its drop from Friday, which was its worst since February.
+Bond yields and crude oil also clawed back chunks of their losses from Friday, when investors’ impulse was to run toward safety and away from risky investments.

-But while the market was steadying itself, it wasn’t returning to the full-on rally it had been on before the discovery of the variant now known as omicron.
+But while the market was steadying itself, caution was still hanging over the market due to the discovery of the variant now known as omicron.
 The variant appears to spread more easily, and countries around the world have put up barriers to travel in hopes of stemming it.
 Still to be seen is how effective vaccines currently available are for the variant, and how long it may take to develop new omicron-specific vaccines.

 “There are still more questions than answers regarding the new variant,” said Ryan Detrick, chief market strategist for LPL Financial.
 “At the same time, we’ve been living with COVID-19 for almost 20 months now, and we’ve seen multiple variants.”

-The Dow Jones Industrial Average was up 244 points, or 0.7%, at 35,144, as of 12:15 p.m.
-Eastern time, after fading a bit from an earlier gain of 388 points.
-Continuing caution in the market meant the smaller stocks in the Russell 2000 index were drifting between a small gain and loss, most recently up 0.2%.
+Given the uncertainty, the Dow Jones Industrial Average wavered between a loss of 3 points and a gain of 388 points through the day.
+It was most recently up 343 points, or 1%, at 35,242, as of 1 p.m.
+Eastern time.

 The most powerful lift for stocks came from those that have been able to grow strongly almost regardless of the economy’s strength or pandemic’s pall.
-Gains for five big tech-oriented stocks — Microsoft, Tesla, Apple, Amazon and Nvidia — alone accounted for more than 40% of the S&P 500’s rise.
+Gains for five big tech-oriented stocks — Microsoft, Tesla, Apple, Amazon and Nvidia — alone accounted for more than a third of the S&P 500’s rise.
+The gains for tech-oriented stocks also helped to drive the Nasdaq composite up a market-leading 2.1%.

 Moderna jumped 10.2% for the biggest gain in the S&P 500, adding onto an even bigger gain from Friday, after it said it’s testing the effectiveness of its vaccine against omicron.
 Its CEO said in a televised interview on ABC that it could take two to three months for a vaccine developed specifically for the variant to begin manufacturing.

-Travel-related stocks started the day higher, but they fell back as more caution filtered into the market and as travel restrictions around the world remained in force.
-American Airlines Group was 0.2% lower, while Norwegian Cruise Line Holdings gave up 0.4%.
+Travel-related stocks started the day with gains but fell back as more caution filtered into the market and as travel restrictions around the world remained in force.
+But they rose once again after President Joe Biden said he wasn’t considering a widespread U.S. lockdown.
+He said the variant was a cause for concern and “not a cause for panic.”

-Some winning stocks of the pandemic, which soared again on Friday with omicron worries, gave up some of their gains.
-Zoom Video Communications fell 2.8%
+That also gave some broad reassurance to investors worried that a clampdown on the virus could leave the economy as collateral damage.
+The small stocks in the Russell 2000 index, for example, rose 0.9% after erasing a 0.6% loss from earlier in the day.
+It had been up as much as 1.6% early in the morning.

 The yield on the 10-year Treasury climbed to 1.52% from 1.49% late Friday, recovering a slice of its steep slide from 1.64% that day.
 It tends to rise and fall with expectations for the economy’s strength and for inflation.

-The VIX, an index that measures how worried investors are about upcoming drops for the S&P 500, also eased but not by enough to return to where it was before omicron.
+The VIX, an index that measures how worried investors are about upcoming drops for the S&P 500, also eased significantly.
+But it’s not all the way back to where it was before omicron.

 Besides waiting on more clues about how much economic damage omicron will ultimately do, the market has several big mileposts this week that could swing prices.
 The headliner is likely Friday’s jobs report, where economists expect to see an acceleration in hiring by employers during November.